Thirty Years' War: Phase II: French intervention, 1635 to 1648

 In March 1635, French soldiers entered the Valtellina, cutting the link between Milan and the Empire.
 This was followed in May by an invasion of the Spanish Netherlands, which collapsed with the loss of 17,000 men.
-In March 1636, France joined the Thirty Years War as an ally of Sweden, which was increasingly reliant on French financing for its continued participation.
+In March 1636, France joined the Thirty Years' War as an ally of Sweden, which was increasingly reliant on French financing for its continued participation.
 (Note: While the death of Gustavus was greeted with dismay by most European Protestants, Richelieu was more ambivalent.
 The two were increasingly at odds over strategic objectives, although there is no evidence for contemporary claims he was involved in the king's death.)
 The Spanish responded by invading northern France, causing panic in Paris before lack of supplies forced them to retreat.
 Elsewhere, Saxony began the year by occupying Pomerania, before defeats at Dömitz and Wittstock in October re-established Swedish predominance in northeast Germany.

 Ferdinand II died in February 1637, and was succeeded by his son Ferdinand III, who faced a precarious military position.
 Although Matthias Gallas had forced Johan Banér, the new Swedish commander, back to the Baltic, in March 1638 Bernard of Saxe Weimar destroyed an Imperial army at Rheinfelden.
 His capture of Breisach in December severed the Spanish Road, while Charles I Louis raised an army to regain his father's possessions in the Palatinate.
 Although the latter was routed by von Hatzfeldt at Vlotho in October, lack of supplies obliged Gallas to withdraw from the Baltic.

-In April 1639, Banér defeated the Saxons at Chemnitz, then entered Bohemia in May.
+In April 1639, Banér defeated the Saxons at Chemnitz, then invaded Bohemia in May.
 To retrieve the situation, Ferdinand diverted Piccolomini's army from Thionville, ending direct military cooperation between Austria and Spain.
-Pressure grew on Olivares to make peace, especially after French and Swedish gains in Germany cut the Spanish Road, forcing Madrid to resupply their armies in Flanders by sea.
+Pressure grew on Olivares to make peace, especially after French and Swedish gains in Germany cut the Spanish Road, forcing Spain to resupply their armies in Flanders by sea.
 Attempts to re-assert maritime control ended when the Dutch fleet under Maarten Tromp won a significant victory over the Spanish at the Downs in October 1639.